 jan barzottini

-My lifelong dedication to art has guided me through a journey marked by boundless creativity and artistic evolution.
+I have always been drawn to creation.
 Originally from Massachusetts and educated in design and fine art in California, I began my career in interior design, crafting vibrant and impactful commercial and retail spaces across the U.S.

 As my path unfolded, I found a deeper calling in education, channeling my background in design and love for fine arts into becoming a visual arts educator.
 Yet, at the heart of it all, I have always remained an artist.
-Painting has long been my sanctuary—a place where design, memory, and emotion converge.
+Painting has long been my sanctuary.

 Texture plays a central role in my process.
-I often build it through layers of paint or by using cut shapes as stencils, which create a fabric-like quality across the canvas.
+I often build it through layers of paint or by using torn heavy textured paper, which create a fabric-like quality across the canvas.
 This layered surface brings a tactile dimension to the work, inviting closer inspection and adding visual richness.

 My compositions blend whimsical subject matter with abstracted backgrounds, bold outlines, and vibrant textures.
 I enjoy the contrast of simplicity and complexity, using form, color, and surface to guide each piece.

 I often draw inspiration from my childhood in The Berkshires, where the lush gardens and natural landscapes shaped my early visual language.
-Now a proud Texan for the past six years, I’m equally influenced by the beauty of the Dallas-Fort Worth area, particularly its public gardens and vibrant creative community.
+Now a proud Texan, I’m equally influenced by the beauty of the Dallas-Fort Worth area.

 My work is a testament to the merging of my design sensibilities, educational experiences, and a lifelong connection to the expressive power of art.